raito-io/raito-io.github.io/docs/overview/concepts.md

 {: .note }
 The 'full locking' functionality is only available for certain data source types.
 Especially on ACL-based systems this is *not* possible as the 'who' and the 'what' are fully coupled.

+{: .note }
+All locking is configured through the CLI connectors or by using the API.

 ## Tags
 To provide more context to entities, Raito supports tags, represented as key-value pairs.
 These tags are imported from the data sources and identity stores, but can also come from different sources, like a Data Catalog, Dbt, an HR tool ...